Azure/azure-powershell/src/Storage/Storage.Management/help/Move-AzDataLakeGen2Item.md

 dir2/                True                         application/octet-stream       2019-10-29 04:23:05Z rw-rw--wx    $superuser $superuser
 ```

-This command move folder 'dir/' to folder 'dir2' in the same Filesystem.
+This command move directory 'dir/' to directory 'dir2' in the same Filesystem.

 ### Example 2: Move a file by pipeline, to another Filesystem in the same Storage account
 ```